cdapio/cdap/cdap-docs/admin-manual/source/operations/preferences.rst

 Preferences are retained, and are persisted across different runs and restarts of applications and CDAP.
-Runtime arguments (available under the *Arguments* buttons in the CDAP-UI) are one-time only, for a particular invocation, and are not persisted.
+Runtime arguments (available under the *Arguments* buttons in the CDAP UI) are one-time only, for a particular invocation, and are not persisted.
 Use the *Preferences* button with the same key-value pairs for arguments you would like persisted.

 Preferences Example